unoplatform/uno.toolkit.ui/doc/material-migration.md

 | `MaterialNavigationTabBarItemIconHeight`                  | `NavigationTabBarItemIconHeight`                  | 18        |
 | `MaterialNavigationTabBarWidthOrHeight`                   | `NavigationTabBarWidthOrHeight`                   | 80        |

-## Updating Material Toolkit to Uno Material v2
+## Upgrading Material Toolkit to Uno Material v2

 Starting with version 2.0.0 of the [Uno.Toolkit.UI.Material](https://www.nuget.org/packages/Uno.Toolkit.UI.Material/2.0.0) and [Uno.Toolkit.WinUI.Material](https://www.nuget.org/packages/Uno.Toolkit.WinUI.Material/2.0.0) packages, users can now take advantage of the new [Material Design 3](https://m3.material.io/) design system from Google.
 Along with the new Material Design 3 styles, our Material Toolkit NuGet packages will continue to support the previous Material Design 2 styles.
 In order to achieve this backward compatibility, we have had to make some changes to the way the Material toolkit is initialized within your `App.xaml`.